 Also on the top floor is the Penthouse Suite.
 Equally light, airy and spacious, also with a four-poster bed, it's another gorgeous option for a couple.

 The remaining 11 suites are more rustic, done in classic blue-white Cycladic style.
-Most are 2-Room Suites, which have a double bedroom and a living room with built-in sofas that can be made into beds to sleep 1 or 2 children.
-The 3-Room Suites have a second twin bedroom which, being separate, is more suited to a family with older kids.
+Most are 2-Room Apartments, which have a double bedroom and a living room with built-in sofas that can be made into beds to sleep 1 or 2 children.
+The 3-Room Apartments have a second twin bedroom which, being separate, is more suited to a family with older kids.
 All have tiled floors (the nicest ones are terracotta), whitewashed walls, and simple wooden furniture, some of which is whitewashed.
 Doors and shutters are Grecian blue, as are the sofa covers.

 Villa Ippocampi is a lovely hotel for families, particularly as the suites have kitchenettes and there are sofabeds in the living rooms for extra sleeping space.
 Although the hotel does not have special facilities for kids, they will love the pool and there are plenty of family-friendly activities nearby.

 A cosy small hotel popular with families, it's easy to make new friends here, whether parent or child.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)